slastrina/cdromance_scraper/README.md

-### NOTE: scraper not currently working, the host has changed the download api implementation
+### NOTE: scraper not currently working, the host has changed the download api implementation and cloudflair also adds its challenges, feel free to raise a pull request if you wish to collaborate to maintain this, otherwise it remains as a timelocked code reference and nothing more.

 # cdromance psp dlc scraper
 Simple scraper for cloning the contents of https://cdromance.com/sony-psp-dlc-list-psp-downloadable-content/ for gaming preservation purposes